CTSRD-CHERI/bluecheck/README.md

     gradually over time with aim of finding simple failures first.

-  * *Shrinking*: once a failing test-sequence is found, BlueCheck tries to make it shorted by repeatedly ommitting possibly-unneeded elements.
+  * *Shrinking*: once a failing test-sequence is found, BlueCheck tries to make it shorter by repeatedly ommitting possibly-unneeded elements.
 This helps find simple failures quickly.

   * *Fully synthesisable*: it can run on FPGA as well as in simulation, allowing thorough testing.
-Counter-examples found on FPGA can be trasferred to a host PC to be viewed or replayed in simulation.
+Counter-examples found on FPGA are automatically trasferred to a host PC to be viewed or replayed in simulation.

-  * *Ease of use*: rigourous test frameworks can be constructed by writing a very small amount of code.
+  * *Ease of use*: rigourous HDL-level test frameworks can be constructed by writing a very small amount of code.

 Technical documentation will appear here shortly.
 For now, take a look at the examples in [SimpleExamples.bsv](SimpleExamples.bsv) and